-There are two other points that I want to make about this order.
-First, it is a temporary order that flows from our recent hearings and current service issues.
+Our data order is a temporary order that flows from our recent hearings and current service issues.
 The Board has stated that it intends to commence a rulemaking proceeding in the near future to consider whether to devise permanent service reporting requirements for Class I railroads.
 Our experience with the interim order, and the comments we receive from railroads, shippers, and the public will inform and shape that proposal.

-Second, we understand that the rail industry is still in recoverymode, and is working collaboratively in some areas to improve operations, going forward.
-I support and encourage those efforts and appreciate communications from Class Is on this front.
+I also understand that the rail industry is still in recovery-mode, and is working collaboratively in some areas to improve operations, going forward.
+I support and encourage those efforts and appreciate communications between Class Is on this front.
+There is continuing work to be done both with regard to transparency and service improvement.